docsforadobe/illustrator-scripting-guide/docs/jsobjref/ParagraphAttributes.md

 Specifies the properties and attributes of a paragraph contained in a text frame.

-#### NOTE
+!!! note
     Paragraph attributes do not have default values, and are `undefined` untile xplicitly set.

 ---